-Richard Feynman (1918-1988), who believed that “the world is much more interesting than any one discipline,” was no ordinary genius.
+Richard Feynman (1918-1988) was no ordinary genius.
+He believed that “the world is much more interesting than any one discipline.”

 In this short clip (below), Feynman articulates the difference between knowing the name of something and understanding it.

 See that bird?
 It’s a brown-throated thrush, but in Germany it’s called a halzenfugel, and in Chinese they call it a chung ling and even if you know all those names for it, you still know nothing about the bird.
 You only know something about people; what they call the bird.
 Now that thrush sings, and teaches its young to fly, and flies so many miles away during the summer across the country, and nobody knows how it finds its way.

 Knowing the name of something doesn’t mean you understand it.
 We talk in fact-deficient, obfuscating generalities to cover up our lack of understanding.

 In order to talk to each other, we have to have words, and that’s all right.
 It’s a good idea to try to see the difference, and it’s a good idea to know when we are teaching the tools of science, such as words, and when we are teaching science itself.

 There is a first grade science book which, in the first lesson of the first grade, begins in an unfortunate manner to teach science, because it starts off with the wrong idea of what science is.
 There is a picture of a dog–a windable toy dog–and a hand comes to the winder, and then the dog is able to move.
 Under the last picture, it says “What makes it move?”
 Later on, there is a picture of a real dog and the question, “What makes it move?”
 Then there is a picture of a motorbike and the question, “What makes it move?” and so on.

 I thought at first they were getting ready to tell what science was going to be about–physics, biology, chemistry–but that wasn’t it.
 The answer was in the teacher’s edition of the book: the answer I was trying to learn is that “energy makes it move.”